 - Maintaining your website yourself with the many plugins available on WordPress

-- Or, Hiring a WordPress Maintenance Service that takes care of these updates for you
+- Or, investing in a WordPress Maintenance Service that takes care of these updates for you

 Handling WordPress Maintenance

-The cost of WordPress maintenance varies depending on the kind of plugins you use- whether they are paid, free or with freemium options- but, it is still less than paid hosting overall.
-It is more expensive than shared hosting, but the site upkeep in most shared hosts is so lousy that you might as well be better off maintaining the site on your own.
+The cost of WordPress maintenance varies depending on the kind of plugins you use – whether they are paid, free or with freemium options.
+It’s more expensive than shared hosting, but the site upkeep in most shared hosts is so lousy that you might as well be better off maintaining the site on your own.

 The way I see it, WordPress maintenance employs a two-fold approach:

 - Backing up Data